List the last 10 things you saw at the theatre in order:

 7. Macbeth (Shakespeare's Globe)

-8. King Lear with Sheep (Courtyard Theatre)
+8. King Lear with Sheep (Courtyard Theatre)9.
+Bakkhai (Almeida)

 10. Much Ado About Nothing (Shakespeare's Globe)